bigpandaio/bigpanda-jenkins-plugin/README.md

-## BigPanda Jenkins Notification Plugin
+## BigPanda Global Notification Plugin

-See [the docs](https://docs.bigpanda.io/integrations/index.html#jenkins) for more information.
+See [the docs](https://docs.bigpanda.io/docs/jenkins) for more information.